06/02/24

 1. Prepare all documents needed

-1. Setup workspace
+2. Setup workspace

 Make sure the new employee’s workspace is ready for her/his arrival.
 Both of you want to avoid an awkward situation where the new hire is left waiting for a place to sit.
 A prepared desk or office reflects the employer’s readiness and professionalism.

-1. Send a welcoming E-mail
+3. Send a welcoming e-mail

-1. Prepare a welcome pack
+4. Prepare a welcome pack

 A small gift is always a nice touch!
 Especially on the first day when stress levels are high, a welcome gift in the form of office gadgets with the company logo can positively impact the employee’s well-being.
 It contributes to building a friendly atmosphere and a sense of belonging.

-1. Acknowledge the team:
+5. Acknowledge the team

 Don’t let anyone be surprised by the new person.
 Inform your team that a new team member is joining.
 You can also briefly describe their role and profile – this positively influences the team-building process and demonstrates the company’s preparedness for the new addition.